wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------

 (May.
+2024) My paper proposing new TBC-based AEADs was accepted to DCC with my colleagues in KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home).

+(May.
 2024) My paper about the committing security of MACs was accepted to CRYPTO 2024!
 This is a joint work with my fantastic group of [ASK 2024](https://askworkshop.github.io/ask2023/).

 (Apr.
 2024)	I visited the University of Cincinnati during the third week of this month to collaborate with [Seungki Kim](https://sites.google.com/view/seungki/).

+<!---
 (Mar.
 2024)	I talked at [Digital Security Group, Radboud University](https://www.ru.nl/dis/) and [FSE 2024](https://fse.iacr.org/2024/) about building PRFs from TPRPs.

-<!---
 (Jan.
 2024)	My paper on constructing PRFs from tweakable PRPs was accepted to *ToSC 2024(1) / FSE 2024*.

 (Dec.
 2023) I talked at [ASK 2024](https://askworkshop.github.io/ask2023/) and [DESILO](https://desilo.ai/?lng=en) about fine-tuning overidealized ideal worlds.